Pitching Machine Baseballs

 - Attain faster pitch speeds

-- Reduces wear and tear on machine
+- Reduces wear and tear on the machine

 - Increases longevity and lifespan of machine

-Due to its unique design, it is a top-of-the-line pitching machine ball that will increase the longevity of your machine and quality of your batting practice.
+Due to its unique design, it is a top-of-the-line pitching machine ball that will increase the longevity of your machine and the quality of your batting practice.

 Pros of Dimpled Baseballs for Pitching Machines: